-Assistance Listing Number:
+A2.
+Assistance Listing Number

-Background, Purpose and Program Requirements:
+A3.
+Background, Purpose and Program Requirements

-The U.S. Fish and Wildlife Service's (Service) mission is to work with others to conserve, protect and enhance fish, wildlife, plants, and their habitats for the continuing benefit of the American people.
-The International Affairs Program delivers on this mission through its financial assistance programs by supporting strategic projects that deliver measurable conservation results for priority species and their habitats around the world.
+The U.S. Fish and Wildlife Service's (Service or USFWS) mission is to work with others to conserve, protect and enhance fish, wildlife, plants, and their habitats for the continuing benefit of the American people.
+The Service's International Affairs Program delivers on this mission through its financial and technical assistance programs by supporting strategic projects that deliver measurable conservation results for priority species and their habitats around the world.

-Wildlife trafficking is estimated to be a multibillion-dollar business involving the unlawful harvest and trade of animals and plants (including timber).
-It has broad security implications, with corruption and sophisticated transnational crime syndicates at the center of some poaching and trafficking.
-Wildlife trafficking removes hundreds of thousands of animals and plants from wild populations each year and further increases the extinction risk for threatened and endangered species, which are often the target of wildlife crime because of their rarity and increased economic value.
+A key priority of the International Affairs Program is to work with others to holistically address and, in turn, halt the trafficking of wildlife, a critical conservation concern and a threat to global security.
+Wildlife trafficking is estimated to be a multi billion-dollar business involving the unlawful harvest and trade of animals and plants.
+It has broad security implications, with corruption and sophisticated transnational crime syndicates at the center of many trafficking chains.
+Wildlife trafficking removes hundreds of thousands of animals and plants from wild populations each year and further increases the extinction risk for threatened and endangered species, which are often the target of wildlife crime because of their limited supply and increased economic value.
+Additionally, trafficking of wildlife can place stressed animals in unsanitary conditions, compromising their welfare and increasing the risks of disease spillover and spread.